-The Minne-Ha-Ha is one of the last steam paddle wheelers in America.
+The Minne-Ha-Ha is one of the last steam paddle wheel ships in America.
 She is perfect for kids and families with tight schedules.
 She takes an hour-long cruise, 7 times a day along with a Friday night Pirate Adventure Cruise.
 Guests will be delighted with the Minne’s authentic steam calliope concert in between each cruise.
 The Minne also has a new event called “Rock the Dock” with live entertainment.
 It doesn’t get much better than sailing along, listening to good music in the soft summer evening air!

-The Mohican is the oldest continuously operated tour boat in America.
-Launched in 1908, the Mohican will sail her 110th year of service in 2018.
-She offers a variety of cruises, from one that tours the entire length of the 32-mile long Lake George to others that show off the Islands of Lake George, as well as a food cruise most evenings during the week (Taco Tuesday, Mac ‘n Cheese Wednesday, Pizza Thursday, and Taco Friday).
+The Mohican, the oldest continuously operated tour boat in America, was launched in 1908.
+The Mohican offers a variety of cruises; tour almost the full length of 32-mile long Lake George or cruise into Paradise Bay and the Islands of the Narrows.
+Weeknight evenings, bring your appetites and join us for fun, family oriented dinner cruises (Taco Tuesday, Mac ‘n Cheese Wednesday, Pizza Thursday, and Taco Friday).

 The 190 foot long Lac du Saint Sacrement is the largest cruise ship on the inland waters of New York State.
-She offers a two-hour Luncheon and Dinner cruise daily.
-In addition, a Champagne Sunday Brunch cruise is also offered and is a real favorite!
+She offers two-hour Sightseeing, Luncheon and Dinner cruises.
+A Champagne Sunday Brunch cruise is also offered and is a real favorite!
 Entertainment and narration are both included aboard the Saint Sacrement meal cruises.

 Our popular Fireworks Cruise launches every Thursday night throughout the summer – weather permitting.